 Safeture’s security team is on call 24/7 to respond to security events and incidents.

 Safeture has designed multiple layers of security monitoring to detect anomalous behavior.
 Where behaviors are detected outside the accepted scope, the 24/7 on-duty security team starts investigating and takes the appropriate action.

 Access to the Safeture production environment is restricted by an explicit need-to-know basis, utilizes least privilege, is frequently audited, continuously monitored, and is controlled by our Operations Team.
-A restricted group DevOps personnel has access to the Safeture production environment and are required to use multiple factors of authentication.
+A restricted group of DevOps personnel has access to the Safeture production environment and they are required to use multiple factors of authentication.

 Failover and DR